yangh567/level4-project/template/timelog.md

 ## 22 Jan 2020 Friday
 * *6 hours* still do the research on the articles and summarize the approach
 * *5 minutes* writing timelog

+## 23 Jan 2020 Saturday
+* *6 hours* working on figuring out the sbs generation and the file format for the matrix of gene and sbs
+* *5 minutes* writing timelog